jayc-amd/dify-docs/en/plugins/quick-start/develop-plugins/tool-plugin.md

 #### 2. Fill out the tool yaml file

-There can be multiple tools under a tool vendor, and each tool needs to be described by a `yaml` file, which contains basic information about the tool, its parameters, its output, and so on.
+There can be multiple tools under a tool provider, and each tool needs to be described by a `yaml` file, which contains basic information about the tool, its parameters, its output, and so on.

 Still using the `GoogleSearch` tool as an example, you can create a new `google_search.yaml` file in the `/tools` folder.